Carolinas campaign: Aftermath

 Sherman's Carolina campaign, in which his troops marched 425 mi in 50 days, was similar to his march to the sea through Georgia, although physically more demanding.
 However, the Confederate forces opposing him were much smaller and more dispirited.
+In April 1865, Sherman entered Raleigh and seized the Governor's Palace.
 When Joseph E. Johnston met with Jefferson Davis in Greensboro on April 12–13, he told the Confederate president:

 Our people are tired of the war, feel themselves whipped, and will not fight.
 Our country is overrun, its military resources greatly diminished, while the enemy's military power and resources were never greater and may be increased to any extent desired. ...
 My small force is melting away like snow before the sun.

 On April 18, three days after the assassination of President Abraham Lincoln, Johnston signed an armistice with Sherman at Bennett Place, a farmhouse near Durham Station.
 Sherman faced political resistance for offering terms of surrender to Johnston that encompassed political issues as well as military, without authorization from General Grant or the United States government.
 The confusion on this issue lasted until April 26, when Johnston agreed to purely military terms and formally surrendered his army and all Confederate forces in the Carolinas, Georgia, and Florida.
 It was the second significant surrender that month.
 On April 9, Robert E. Lee had surrendered the Army of Northern Virginia at Appomattox Court House.
 It was the virtual end for the Confederacy, although some smaller forces held out, particularly in the Trans-Mississippi region, into the summer.